MatthewHufft/MatthewHufft/README.md

   </a>
 </div>

  I'm a fixer.
 A tinkerer.
 I can't help but think of better, more efficient ways to do things.
 In many ways, being a full-stack software developer is less an occupation and more a lifestyle to me.
 I'm skilled in Microsoft .NET, C#,  MySQL databases, Vue.js, MongoDB, Auth0, Dapper, Mongoose, Express, Node.js, and more.

-See some of my projects here at these links:
+See some of my projects here:

 - **The Keeper:** [View Here](https://thekeepr.herokuapp.com/#/)
   _<-- A quick web app inspired by Gify and Pinterest that allows users to save and share images and gifs with other users.
 Utilized a MySQL server, .NET, Auth0, and Vue.js -->_